msaarna/cleanym/README.md

 If the total number of samples is odd, the last byte will contain one valid ADPCM nibble in the lower half, and the upper half will be zero.

-Here is the `Reference Implementations` section tailored for the CLEANYM (4-bit) `README.md`.
-It follows the exact style and format of the 2-bit version but adapts the logic for 4-bit nibbles (2 samples per byte) and the table-based step adaptation used in your C code.

 ## Reference Implementations

 For the C reference implementation of the decoder logic, please refer to the `decodesample_ym4` function in `cleanym_decoder.c`.